Tomoya Nagase: As an actor

 Nagase has had parts in over 40 dramas.
 His first lead role was in Hakusen Nagashi (1996).
-More lead roles followed including Ikebukuro West Gate Park, Mukodono!, Unubore Deka, and Tiger & Dragon.
+More lead roles followed including Ikebukuro West Gate Park, My Husband, Unubore Deka, and Tiger & Dragon.
 Mukodono! was his first comedic role.
 In My Boss My Hero he had another comedic role.
-He received an "Ishihara Yuijiro Award" in 2002 as "The Best Newcomer" for his role in the movie Seoul.
+He received an "Yūjirō Ishihara Newcomer Award" in 2002 as "The Best Newcomer" for his role in the movie Seoul.

 Endorsements

 Nagase has endorsed many various brands with the band Tokio and by himself.
 He is currently a brand ambassador for Fujicolor and Lotte Toppo.
 With Tokio, he has endorsed among others Microsoft's Xbox 360 and Eneos, a brand for Nippon Oil.
-As an actor, he has also endorsed UFO Nissin noodles, Lotte Coolish drinks, Subaru, Morinaga, Suntory Dry beer, Mazda, All Nippon Airways, NTT docomo, Hitachi Wooo, and Uniqlo.
+As an actor, he has also endorsed UFO Nissin noodles, Lotte Coolish drinks, Subaru, Morinaga, Suntory Dry beer, Mazda, All Nippon Airways, NTT Docomo, Hitachi Wooo, and Uniqlo.